MHA - Why Study Health Administration at Grand Valley?

 The MPA prepares students to act ethically and effectively in leading and managing government organizations.
 Similar to the MHA, students learn how to increase organizational efficiency, evaluate policies and strategies, supervise service delivery, coordinate public relations, manage finances, develop organizational capacity, and apply ethical and legal standard.
 The MPA is concerned with all government agencies, not just health-related agencies.
 Nevertheless, people with MPAs often manage in local, state, and federal agencies such as the Administration for Community Living, Centers for Disease Control and Prevention, Food and Drug Administration, Health Resources and Services Administration, Kent County Health Department, Michigan Medical Services Administration, Michigan Office of Services to the Aging, Michigan Office of Recipient Right, National Institutes of Health, and Ottawa County Health Department.
 For students who desire health management skills in addition to general government management competencies, the Grand Valley MPA offers a 15-credit emphasis in Health Administration.

-Carolyn Faber (MHA '11) has been manager of central scheduling and access services at Spectrum Health since April 2013.
+Carolyn Faber (MHA '11) has been manager of the Triage & Transfer Center at Spectrum Health since October, 2016.